Rexiduz/pokedex/server/assets/file/README.md

-##This place
+## This place

-for keep json files, assume it is mock database
+Mock database module for keep json files